 Be sure you’re feeding a complete feed that matches your bird’s life stage

 .
-Then, evaluate other reasons why chicken behavior and performance may change – from stress and predators to shorter days, illness or over-treating.
+Then, evaluate other reasons why chicken behavior and performance may change – from stress and predators to shorter days, illness or too many treats.

 Always remember, a quality nutrition program is the cornerstone of bird health and happiness.
-Hens receiving the 38 nutrients they need from their layer feed are better equipped for success, because they channel nutrients directly into their eggs, appearance and health
+Hens receiving all the nutrients they need from their complete layer feed are better equipped for success, because they channel nutrients directly into their eggs, appearance and health

 .
 You’ll be able to tell hens are receiving the nutrition they need by their appearance and behavior.

 If you are feeding a complete chicken feed and not over-treating, you should see these signs in a strong, healthy hen: